 - Promote Offshore Wind: Multi‐year program to develop and demonstrate pioneering U.S. offshore wind systems, including targeted research at full scale, validating innovative technologies and speeding deployment of the first U.S. offshore wind projects.

 - Atmosphere to Electrons (A2e): Comprehensive R&D initiative to address wind plant performance improvement opportunities.
 Key research institutions and computational assets will be leveraged to conduct high fidelity modeling activities to understand the complex flow of the resource in wind farms to increase wind farm energy capture, reduce annual operational costs and inform project financing.

 - Manufacturing Competitiveness: R&D to address logistical and transportation constraints of very tall wind towers (120 meters and above) and very large (~100 meter) turbine blades, enabling access to better wind resources, lower energy costs, and improved domestic manufacturing competitiveness.

 - Market Barriers: Facilitate environmentally responsible deployment of wind technologies through continued multi‐year efforts to ensure wind‐wildlife interactions are considered and addressed; collaboration with Federal agencies on mitigating the effects of wind turbines on long range surveillance and terminal radars; and next‐generation wind integration studies.

-For information on the Wind Program's $115 million Fiscal Year 2015 budget request to Congress, please see the full DOE Office of Energy Efficiency and Renewable Energy budget request.
-The Wind Program request begins on page 110.
+For information on the Wind Program's $115 million Fiscal Year 2015 budget request to Congress, please see the Wind Program's FY 2015 Budget-at-a-Glance factsheet or the Department of Energy's Fiscal Year 2015 budget request to Congress.